RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

     investigate
 7. Create some cool looking plots
 8. Get Feedback
-9. More info on Lung Cancer and why it is important to study..DONE
+9. More info on Lung Cancer and why it is important to study..DONE!

 ### Introduction

 ![](https://www.ilcn.org/wp-content/uploads/2021/12/142.jpg)

-The picture above on the left is a stark visual contrast of a normal lung of a relatively health patient vs cancer lung of a lung cancer patient.
+The picture above on the left is a stark visual contrast of a normal lung of a relatively health patient vs. a cancer lung of a lung cancer patient.
 Needless to say, there is quite a difference between the two.
-Lung cancer (LC) is a cancer that originates within the lungs and leave a patient with shortness of breath, fluid in the chest, and the couphing of blood.[^1] People with LC do not show clear symptoms in the early cancer stages but such symptoms are readily present when LC has metastasized and advanced.[^2]
+Lung cancer (LC) is a type of cancer that originates within the lungs that leaves a patient with symptoms of shortness of breath, the coughing of blood, and fluids within the chest cavity.[^1] People with LC do not show these symptoms in the early LC stages but such symptoms are readily present when LC has metastasized to other organs and histologically advanced.[^2]

-The number one risk factor for is cigarette smoking and in the U.S. smoking is linked to 80-90% of lung cancer deaths.[^3] Considering that about 12.5% (30.8M) of US adults smoke cigarettes[^4], it makes LC is a likely outcome for these adults and thereby a public health concern since it affects over 10% of the US population.
+The number one risk factor developing LC is cigarette smoking, and in the US smoking is linked to 80-90% of lung cancer deaths.[^3] Considering about 12.5% (30.8M) of US adults smoke cigarettes[^4], it makes developing LC a likely outcome for these adults and thereby a public health concern since it affects over 10% of the US population.

-Even scarier, LC is the leading cause of most cancer deaths, taking almost up to 25%.[^5] It is the leading cause of cancer in both men and females.[^6] According to a 2019 US statistic, it is the leading cause of cancer behind female breast cancer and male prostate cancer.[^7] Thereby again, making studying LC a top public health priority for both genders.
+Going deeper into the statistics, LC is the leading cause of most cancer deaths, taking almost up to 25%[^5] and it is the leading cause of cancer in both men and females.[^6] According to a 2019 US statistic, it is the leading cause of cancer behind female breast cancer and male prostate cancer.[^7] Thereby again, making studying LC a top public health priority for both genders.

 Because of the nature of diagnosing LC patients is most observable in the late stages of cancer development, conducting a Survival Analysis Rate would be beneficial for late stage patients as it provides a quantitative measure of time (i.e. days, weeks, or even months) for them and their family members.
+Survival Analysis furthur allows us an op\[portunity to improve, create, and implement initiatives regarding palliative and hospice care.

 The objective of this project is that by studying the Survival Analysis Rate of advanced lung cancer patients, local and state governments are